-A Randomized, Double-Blind, Placebo-Controlled, Phase 1 Safety and Pharmacokinetic Study of Dapivirine Gel (0.05%) Administered Rectally to HIV-1 Seronegative Adults

-Protocol Chair: Study Product: Ross D. Cranston, MD, FRCP Dapivirine Gel (0.05%) Universal Hydroxyethylcellulose (HEC) Placebo Gel
+A Randomized, Double-Blind, Placebo-Controlled, Phase 1 Safety and Pharmacokinetic Study of Dapivirine Gel (0.05%) Administered Rectally to HIV-1 Seronegative Adults Protocol Chair: Ross D. Cranston, MD, FRCP Study Product:

-Date of First Enrollment: 05 December 2017

-Closed to Accrual: 19 July 2018
+Dapivirine Gel (0.05%) Universal Hydroxyethylcellulose (HEC) Placebo Gel Date of First Enrollment: 05 December 2017 Closed to Accrual: 19 July 2018 Total Enrolled/Expected: 27 Evaluable (28 overall; includes replacement participant) Current Status: Closed to follow-up Primary Objectives:

-Total Enrolled/Expected: 28/27 participants (one participant terminated early)

-Current Status: Closed to accrual

-- To evaluate the safety of dapivirine gel when applied rectally. - To characterize the systemic and compartmental pharmacokinetics of dapivirine gel following rectal application.

-Summary: MTN-026 is a Phase 1, randomized (2:1), double-blind, multi-site, placebo-controlled trial designed to evaluate the safety and pharmacokinetics of dapivirine gel (0.05%) when administered rectally to healthy, HIV-1/2 uninfected men and women.
-MTN-026 will enroll a total of approximately 27 evaluable participants between the ages of 18 and 45 years (inclusive).
-Participants will be randomized to receive either a single dose of dapivirine gel (0.05%) or universal HEC placebo gel rectally, followed by 7 daily doses of the same product to be administered under direct observation in the clinic.
-Specimens will be collected at multiple time points to assess drug concentrations, HIV explant infection and mucosal safety.

-MTN-026 will be the first clinical trial to collect safety and pharmacokinetic data on the rectal application of dapivirine gel (0.05%) in a cohort of HIV-uninfected adults.
-It is anticipated that all MTN-026 follow-up visits will be completed in September 2018.
+To evaluate the safety of dapivirine gel when applied rectally.
+To characterize the systemic and compartmental pharmacokinetics of dapivirine gel following rectal application.
+Summary: MTN-026 was a Phase 1, randomized (2:1), double-blind, multi-site, placebo-controlled trial which evaluated the safety and pharmacokinetics of dapivirine gel (0.05%) when administered rectally to healthy, HIV-1/2 uninfected men and women.
+MTN-026 enrolled a total of approximately 27 evaluable participants between the ages of 18 and 45 years (inclusive).
+Participants were randomized to receive either a single dose of dapivirine gel (0.05%) or universal HEC placebo gel rectally, followed by seven daily doses of the same product administered under direct observation in the clinic.
+Specimens were collected at multiple time points to assess drug concentrations, HIV explant infection and mucosal safety.
+MTN-026 was the first clinical trial to collect safety and pharmacokinetic data on the rectal application of dapivirine gel (0.05%) in a cohort of HIV-uninfected adults.
+All MTN-026 follow-up visits were completed in September 2018, and data analysis is ongoing at this time.
+Clinical Research Sites: USA Alabama CRS University of Pittsburgh CRS Silom Community Clinic CRS Thailand